Rohith3014/SQL_Practice/README.md

 SQL Learning Journey

-«"The goal is to turn data into information, and information into insight."»
+"The goal is to turn data into information, and information into insight."

 Hi!!!
 I am currently learning SQL step-by-step.
 This repository serves as a live documentation of my progress, scripts, and daily learnings.